CSCfi/csc-user-guide/docs/apps/snap.md

 # SNAP

 [SNAP](https://step.esa.int/main/toolboxes/snap/) (Sentinel Application Platform) is a remote sensing toolbox architecture developed by the European Space Agency.
-It includes tools for all relevant remote sensing satellites.
+It includes tools for all common remote sensing satellites.

 ## Available